ST 314 - Course Intro

 • Required: Read the assigned sections from OpenIntro Statistics (or other free resources linked on Canvas).

-• Required: Complete the week’s pre-lecture activity (due Mondays at 11:59 pm).
+• Required: Complete the week’s pre-lecture activity, due Wednesdays or Mondays at 11:59 pm (see the Schedule & Deadlines page in Canvas for specifics).

 • Recommended: take notes as you read and work on the pre-lecture activity